madhavgopi3/ChordPilot/README.md

 This creates generic open voicings that allow thirds and sevenths to resolve nicely when subsequent chords are a fifth or a semitone apart.
 These voicings are played with a sine tone, while the melody is played with a triangle wave shape at a louder volume.
 This is to enable the user to hear the chords separately from the melody.

-## The Output
+## Styling and Output

+The goal was to design a no-frills, sleek and minimalist interface, which is easy to navigate from the top to the bottom.
+In case the user wishes to test the functionality of the project before inputting their own melody, a dropdown is provided with 3 preset songs "Hey Jude", "Never Gonna Give You Up" and "Every Breath You Take".

+The dropdowns, buttons, the pianoroll, output chords' display have been modified to be responsive and cohesive with the design principle.
+The buttons are styled using the "before" pseudo element and the "hover" style to indicate interactivity, which basically overlays a circular animation over the button when the cursor is hovered over it.

-The output is displayed using a canvas.
+The chord output is displayed using a canvas.
 The canvas is drawn using a 2D array of strings.
 The cell width and height are calculated by dividing the total width and height by the number of columns and the number of cells in the longest column.
 The harmonizer object stores the indices of the chosen chords, so the corresponding cells could be colored differently.
 When the user clicks anywhere in the canvas, an function is triggered that find out which cell was clicked using the x and y coordinates of the canvas origin and the click event.
-The appropriate functions are then called to re calculate the chord scores and redraw the canvas to update the output.
+The appropriate functions are then called to re-calculate the chord scores and redraw the canvas to update the output.